McKinnon’s 26-yard run in OT lifts Chiefs over Texans 30-24

+Amid the jubilation, their star quarterback was quick to point out the feat was only the beginning of what they hope to do this season.

+”When we start every season, the first thing we get told when we first walk in is let’s win the AFC West,” Patrick Mahomes said. ”That’s our first goal … (and) we accomplished our first goal.”

-HOUSTON (AP) — Jerick McKinnon had a 26-yard touchdown run in overtime and the Kansas City Chiefs got three touchdowns from Patrick Mahomes in a 30-24 win over the Houston Texans on Sunday that clinched their seventh straight AFC West title.
+Jerick McKinnon had a 26-yard touchdown run in overtime and the Chiefs got three touchdowns from Mahomes in the 30-24 win.

 The Chiefs (11-3) got the ball first in overtime but had to punt it away after Mahomes was sacked by Blake Cashman on third down.
 Texans quarterback Davis Mills fumbled on a scramble on Houston’s first play, and it was recovered by Kansas City’s Willie Gay on the Texans’ 26.